shankarapailoor/moonshine/README.md

 ## Requirements

 ### Syzkaller and Linux
 MoonShine has been tested with Syzkaller commit ```f48c20b8f9b2a6c26629f11cc15e1c9c316572c8```.
-Instructions to setup Syzkaller as well as to build Linux disk images for fuzzing can be found [here](https://github.com/google/syzkaller/blob/master/docs/linux/setup_ubuntu-host_qemu-vm_x86-64-kernel.md).
+Instructions to setup Syzkaller and to build Linux disk images for fuzzing can be found [here](https://github.com/google/syzkaller/blob/master/docs/linux/setup_ubuntu-host_qemu-vm_x86-64-kernel.md).
 Although the instructions say they are for Ubuntu 14.04 it also works for Ubuntu 16.04+.

 ### Golang